 My journey begins a few months before that autumn night.
 Let’s wind the clock back a year.
 It’s summer.
 I had recently relocated for a new job in a large city and now I found myself living two hours away from everyone I knew.
 Not a terrible distance, but it was definitely a change of pace from the sleepy little town of Warsaw.

 It was during that summer that I met a person who would open my eyes to the presence of in-bodied evil in this world.

 When I first met Jane, she seemed just as normal as any young woman in her early twenties.
 She was in college, she had roommates and a dog.
 Jane was passionate about music and she also cared deeply for nature.
 Jane was fun-loving and smart.

 However, there was more to Jane than what presented itself on the surface.

-Jane revealed to me that she experienced weird and sometimes terrifying things late at night when she was alone in her bedroom.
+Jane revealed to me that she experienced strange and sometimes terrifying things late at night when she was alone in her bedroom.

 There was one creature that stood out from all the others.
-His robes was all black.
+His robes were all black.
 And on his head, he wore a crown.